K Brosas

-Maria Carmela Brosas (born 15 July 1975), better known by her screen name K Brosas, is a Filipina actress, comedian, singer and television host.
+Maria Carmela Brosas (born July 15, 1975), better known by her screen name Kakai or K Brosas, is a Filipino actress, comedian, singer and television host.
 She was born in the Philippines to an American father and a Filipina mother and was a band member of Gladys and the Boxers and was lead singer when the group performed as K and the Boxers with Music Director Samuel Cruz Valdecantos, Bassist Nolit Abanilla, Drummer Solomon Valdecantos and Guitarist Eric Tuazon.
 In mid-2010, she became a co-host in the game show Pilipinas Win na Win.

 Biography

 Early life

 Brosas was born in Borongan, Eastern Samar to a Filipino mother and an American father, whom she never knew.
 At a young age, her family transferred to Manila.
 She finished high school at St. Paul University Quezon City where she enrolled in an undergraduate B.S.
 Tourism course.

 Personal life

 Brosas' only daughter, Crystal, came out as lesbian in July 2020.
-Her daughter currently lives with her girlfriend, Pola Anne, which Brosas fully supports.
+Her daughter is currently in a relationship with her non-showbiz girlfriend, Zhyzhia, which Brosas fully supports.